HomeDirectoriesThe Role of the Better Business Bureau (BBB) in Your US Directory...

 • Safeguard customer privacy and data

-The Better Business Bureau doesn’t just hand out accreditation to anyone willing to pay a fee.
-They maintain strict standards that businesses must meet before earning that coveted seal.
-Understanding these requirements is your first step toward leveraging BBB credentials in your directory strategy.
+The Better Business Bureau doesn’t hand accreditation to anyone willing to pay a fee.
+They hold businesses to strict standards before granting that seal.
+Knowing these requirements is your first step toward putting BBB credentials to work in your directory strategy.

 This article was written on: